top of page

 TuneCore is a New York based music distribution company that was founded in 2005.
 TuneCore distributed so far roughly 10% of the 20 million songs on iTunes.

-In June 2022, TuneCore made some major changes to their pricing model in order to compete with other music distribution companies such as DistroKid and CD Baby.
-TuneCore now offers a variety of annual subscription services to choose from.
-All plans, however, still allow you to keep 100% of your royalties from digital service providers.
+In June 2025, TuneCore discontinued its free New Artist plan and now offers three paid annual subscription tiers: Rising Artist, Breakout Artist, and Professional.
+All plans allow you to keep 100% of your royalties from digital service providers.
 TuneCore provides direct access to major platforms and tools, making it easier for artists to distribute their music and manage releases.

 Keep in mind, Tunecore takes a fifth of what you make on TikTok or YouTube - same goes for Instagram plus Facebook.